tasmiatabassum/tasmiatabassum/README.md

 - 👋 Hi, I’m @tasmiatabassum
-- 👀 I’m interested in true crime and psycholog
+- 👀 I’m interested in true crime and psychology
 - 💻Python
 - 🌱learning Tkinter
 - 🎶 still with you - jk is my muse